A museum dedicated to cinema

 Los Angeles finally has its museum of motion pictures.
 Inaugurated in 2021, the Academy Museum of Motion Pictures is the largest museum dedicated to filmmaking in the United States.
 Rolex is a Founding Supporter.

-A temple to cinema
+A home for cinema

 Temple of cinema